robomechanics/MiniRHex/Images/README.md

-# MiniRHex: An Open-source Walking Hexapod
+# Image Gallery of MiniRHex

 Links to images are on the Github page in the [Images folder](https://github.com/robomechanics/MiniRHex/tree/master/Images).